Freshwater aquarium

 A freshwater aquarium is a receptacle that holds one or more freshwater aquatic organisms for decorative, pet-keeping, or research purposes.
 Modern aquariums are most often made from transparent glass or acrylic glass.
 Typical inhabitants include fish, plants, amphibians, and invertebrates, such as snails and crustaceans.
+This term refers to all aquariums whose salinity, measured on a hydrometer calibrated to 3.98 °C, results in a water density of 1,000 g/cm³.